 Securing the right license plates on each trailer or truck is crucial.
 All trucking businesses must use correct plates.
 It’s always simple to register personal vehicles.
 But that’s not always the case with commercial trucking vehicles.
 The trucking industry can make simple processes complicated.
 The IRP and apportioned registration process is no exception.
 But do not despair.
 FMCSA Registration LLC is here to help.
 This page answers plenty of questions about the International Registration Plan (IRP).
-It also covers the apportioned registration process.
+It also covers the apportioned registration process, and cab cards.
 If you don't see your question listed below, please contact our trucking experts.
 Check BOC-3 process.
 Check out The Basics of Farm Exemptions .

 Who Has To Take Care of IRP and Apportioned Registration?

-Two main license plate types exist for commercial trucks that have a GVWR above 10,000 pounds.
+Two main license plate types exist for commercial trucks that have a GVWR between 10,000 pounds 26,000 pounds.
 There are base plates and apportioned plates.
 Say that your truck is never going to cross state lines away from your state.
 In this case, all you need is a base plate.
 This process would not differ that much from registering a personal vehicle.
 But say you're planning on traveling through more than one single state.
 That’s when matters get complicated.
 Why?
 Because you must adhere to the rules of IRP: the International Registration Plan.
 “Apportioned registration” is a term that refers to IRP.

 What Is IRP and What Do I Need To Do?